richardbatty/good-technology-project/research/index.md

 ## Shallow reviews

-Our goal is to help carve up the global problem space in to important sub-problems that are amenable to technological solutions.
+One of our research goals is to carve up the global problem space in to important sub-problems that are amenable to technological solutions.
 For that reason, some of the first material that we are producing is shallow reviews of promising problem areas.

 - [Digital financial services for the poor](/blog/2016/01/04/digital-financial-services-for-the-poor-shallow-overview).